nimble-training/nimble-lisbon-2022/README.md

 - Strategies for improving MCMC
 - Writing your own functions and distributions for NIMBLE models

-Day 2 (Thursday June 2; 9h-12h and 14h-17h):
+Day 2 (Thursday June 2; 9h-12:30h and 14h-17h):
 - Introduction to programming algorithms (using nimbleFunctions) in NIMBLE
 - Model selection and Bayesian nonparametrics
-- Spatial modeling and state-space models
-- Sequential Monte Carlo and particle MCMC

-Day 3 (Friday June 3; half day 9h-12h):

 - Advanced algorithm programming (writing your own MCMC sampler, calling out to R and C++, and more)
+- Spatial modeling

+Day 3 (Friday June 3; half day 9h-12:30h):

+- Spatial modeling
+- State space models
 - Special topics based on participant interests and discussion of participants' research projects
+- (Time permitting) Sequential Monte Carlo and particle MCMC

 ## Help with NIMBLE